smidazai/scan_functional/supplementary.md

     ## $vec
     ## [1] 50  9 15  8 43 17 32 13

-To compute the significance, we make $B$ permutations on the data and compute the number of times the scan statistic is lower than the observed one:
+To assess significance, we perform $B$ permutations on the data and count how many times the scan statistic is less than the observed value.

 ``` r
 p_value_h <- 0